tpgmartin/tpgmartin.github.io/_posts/2015-11-17-in-defence-of-bem.md

 }
 {% endhighlight %}

-Though perhaps arguably less attractive to look at, there is certainly something to said for being verbose.
+Though perhaps arguably less attractive to look at, there is certainly something to said for being explicit.
 To slightly abuse the conclusions made in Ben Frain's [Enduring CSS](http://benfrain.com/enduring-css-writing-style-sheets-rapidly-changing-long-lived-projects/), for the small risk of extra bloat in the short term, there is the promise of greater mobility in the long term.
 CSS selector naming is first and foremost about communicating intent to other developers, especially those that may not be exclusively front-endians.
 With BEM, there is an explicit flat relationship between selectors, which is clearly communicated in CSS *and* HTML: No need to dig around to know that `.menu__trigger--active` implies a state change and relates to a specific child/component.

 All the best,